farmanp/ai-code-auditor/docs/Cloud-Architecture-Taxonomy.md

 This document catalogs common cloud architecture patterns and services across major providers.
 The AI code auditor uses these references to detect usage, governance gaps, and cost issues.

+See the [Complexity Rating Guide](Complexity-Guide.md) for definitions of implementation, detection, and performance ratings.

 ## AWS Patterns

 | Pattern | Key Concepts | Cost Optimization | Compliance Focus |